This series is supported by James Squire , who want to help level-up your pub banter over summer. This article was originally published on VICE.com.

 On day seven I started coughing.
 My brain also got stuck on this weird feedback loop involving a TV jingle from the 90s.
 Everytime I lay down for a nap my head came alive with this ad that used to be on TV when I was about 12.
 It was an ad for a trucking company and it went like this:

 Fletcher's!
 Interstate since '48, the only way to move your freight.
 Across the city, across the town, Fletcher's will never let you down.
 Fletcher's!!!

 FLETCHER'S!!!
 INTERSTATE SINCE '48… and so on, louder and louder.

 By evening my head was swimming and I knew I was getting sick.
 There was no way I was going to battle illness into the night, so I clambered into bed and surrendered to 48 hours of sweaty, high-tension sleep.

 When I was feeling better a few days later I contacted Charlotte Ellett from Alabama and told her what happened.
-She told me she'd never got sick while polyphasic sleeping, although she admitted that the stress of her ultra-productive schedule sometimes wore her down.
+She told me she'd never got sick while polyphasic sleeping, although she admitted that the stress of her ultra-productive sometimes wore her down.
 No one else on the various forums seemed to have dealt with that problem either, so I guess it was just me.
-I briefly considered trying polyphasic sleep again, but then decided not to.
+I briefly considered trying polyphasic sleep again but then decided not to.
 Fuck that.

 I'm done now.
 When I look back it seems strangely fun, simply for the way it broke up the routine.
 And I really did get a lot done.
 Probably half the stuff on my whiteboard got crossed off, if only because I had absolutely nothing else to do at night.
 And as for the book, the first draft is finished.
-I'm reading through it now and although it's thoroughly average, at least it's done.
+I'm reading through it now and although it's thoroughly average, at least it's finished.
 And at least I've now got something to polish.